Population ecology: r/K selection

 An important concept in population ecology is the r/K selection theory.
-For example, if an animal has the choice of producing one or a few offspring, or to put a lot of effort or little effort in offspring -- these are all examples of trade-offs.
+For example, if an animal has the choice of producing one or a few offspring, or to put a lot of effort or little effort in offspring—these are all examples of trade-offs.
 In order for species to thrive, they must choose what is best for them, leading to a clear distinction between r and K selected species.

 The first variable is r (the intrinsic rate of natural increase in population size, density independent) and the second variable is K (the carrying capacity of a population, density dependent).

+It is important to understand the difference between density-independent factors when selecting the intrinsic rate and density-dependent for the selection of the carrying capacity.
+Carrying capacity is only found during a density-dependent population.
+Density-dependent factors influence the carrying capacity are predation, harvest, and genetics, so when selecting the carrying capacity it is important to understand to look at the predation or harvest rates that influence the population (Stewart 2004).

 An r-selected species (e.g., many kinds of insects, such as aphids) is one that has high rates of fecundity, low levels of parental investment in the young, and high rates of mortality before individuals reach maturity.
 Evolution favors productivity in r-selected species.

 In contrast, a K-selected species (such as humans) has low rates of fecundity, high levels of parental investment in the young, and low rates of mortality as individuals mature.
 Evolution in K-selected species favors efficiency in the conversion of more resources into fewer offspring.
 K-selected species generally experience stronger competition, where populations generally live near carrying capacity.
 These species have heavy investment in offspring, resulting in longer lived organisms, and longer period of maturation.
 Offspring of K-selected species generally have a higher probability of survival, due to heavy parental care and nurturing.